MiningTcup/YouClient/README.md

 ## Getting Started

-To start using YouClient with full features, go to the [website](https://miningtcup.github.io/YouClient/), or, for a fully untraceable experience, download index.html.
+To start using YouClient with full features, go to the [website](https://miningtcup.github.io/YouClient/), or, for a more untraceable experience, download index.html.

 ## Disclaimer